LordzS/peoplescurrency/README.md

 What is PeoplesCurrency?
 ----------------

-PeoplesCurrency is a lite version of Bitcoin using X16 as a proof-of-work algorithm.
+PeoplesCurrency is a lite version of Bitcoin using 17 rounds of hash as a proof-of-work algorithm.
- - Super secure hashing algorithm: 16 rounds of scientific hashing functions (blake, bmw, groestl, jh, keccak, skein, luffa, cubehash, shavite, simd, echo, hamsi, fugue, shabal, whirlpool, haval)
+ - Super secure hashing algorithm: 17 rounds of scientific hashing functions (blake, bmw, groestl, jh, keccak, skein, luffa, cubehash, shavite, simd, echo, hamsi, fugue, shabal, whirlpool, sha2big, haval 5-pass)
  - Block reward is controlled by moore's law: 3333333/(((Difficulty+2600)/9)^2)
  - GPU/CPU only mining
  - Block generation: 60 seconds